CoEDL/elpis/docs/development_environment.md

 Port 5000: Flask WSGI Server

-2. Update your `launch.json` to include the following as a launch configuration
+2. Update your `launch.json` to include the following as a launch configuration.
+Append it after the previous launch configuration.
 ```json
 {
     "name": "Node: Elpis-Gui",